 Books?
 “The Summons” by Dennis McCallum.
 Not for how well it was written, but for the theology in it.
 Very challenging and freeing.
 It’s no longer in print but can be purchased here.
 Also, Wisdom Hunter– the story of a very prideful and rules-oriented Pastor’s search for wisdom and truth.
 Well-written and inspiring.
 (Links provided for your ease of review and/or purchase.
 We make nothing on the sale of these books.)

 Who Are You Listening To?
 Matt Chandler at the moment.

-Hobbies: Motorcycles, Halo (PC), mountain biking every chance I get, hanging out with the Fam, reading.
+Hobbies: Motorcycles, mountain biking, rode bicycle on the greenway, hanging out with the Fam, reading.

-TV Shows: American Ninja Warrior, Broken Skull Ranch, The Voice, Blacklist
+TV Shows: American Ninja Warrior, The Voice, Blacklist

 Favorite Layman Church Moment: Oh yeah, like I can pick just one!

 What One Thing Should People Know Before Visiting?
 Layman is not a performance-oriented or “show” church.
 People don’t come to sit, stare and rate music or preaching.
 Layman Church is real, raw and participatory.
 There’s no gloss, no actors, no slick feel.
 We’ll make a few mistakes and laugh at them together as we go deeper with God.
 Oh, and that the end, I usually ask if there are any questions, comments or disagreements and respond to them.

 None of this tells you who Brian is spiritually or what he really believes, so give him a holler and go do coffee with him.
 Oh, and make sure he buys.